-A significant increase of water demand was observed in 2021 within the Sharqiyah region, in line with the several connection works and improvement of water access to the population by the Public Authority of Electricity and Water (PAEW).
-For the past 12 years, the water quantity produced and supplied by Sur Desalination Plant has increased by an average of 11% YoY, (see Figure 5 below).
+A significant increase in water demand was observed in 2021 within the Sharqiyah region, in line with several connection works and improvement of water access to the population by the Oman Water & Wastewater Services Company (OWWSC).
+However, in 2022, during to the connection of Asielah IWP to the same piping network starting mid of October 2022, resulting in an immediate decline of output rate by -25%.